jaspector

 County scheduling rules apply

-Typical inspection sequence: County footing, framing, trade, and final inspections as applicable
+Typical sequence: County footing, framing, trade, and final inspections as applicable

 County reinspection workflow applies